 There have been two main approaches to describe emotions: categorical and dimensional.
-The categorical approach applies specific and discrete labels to various emotions through semantic labels (e.g., sadness, pride, fear) [Ekman 2005].
-The dimensional approach [Russell et al. 1989; Lang 1995] proposes that emotions can be represented by two primary orthogonal axes called arousal and valence.
+The categorical approach applies specific and discrete labels to various emotions through semantic labels (e.g., sadness, pride, fear) [15].
+The dimensional approach [16, 17] proposes that emotions can be represented by two primary orthogonal axes called arousal and valence.
 Valence describes the pleasure (positive) or displeasure (negative) of a feeling.
 Arousal is related to the energy or activation of the feeling and is typically described as low (e.g., sleepiness) to high (e.g., excitement) arousal.
-This arousal-valence space has been described as the circumplex model of emotion [Russell et al. 1989], and has been used to describe the categorical emotion labels.
-For example, 'anger' would be a high-arousal, low-valence state, while 'depression' would be a low-arousal, low-valence state.
-One criticism of the dimensional model is that the arousal and valence axes are not completely independent [Lang 1995].
+This arousal-valence space has been described as the circumplex model of emotion [16], and has been used to describe the categorical emotion labels.
+For example, "anger" would be a high-arousal, low-valence state, while "depression" would be a lowarousal, low-valence state.
+One criticism of the dimensional model is that the arousal and valence axes are not completely independent [17].
 For example, an emotion that is truly displeasurable is unlikely to also be very relaxing.
-A third axis, dominance, has been added to describe the feeling in terms of how controlled, influenced, or submissive it is, as compared to controlling, influential, or dominant [Coan and Allen 2007].
+A third axis, dominance, has been added to describe the feeling in terms of how controlled, influenced, or submissive it is, as compared to controlling, influential, or dominant [18].
 Together, these three dimensions have been used in emotional assessment.

-2.2.2 Measuring Emotion
+2.2.2.
+Measuring Emotion

-Although there are discrete methods of measuring emotional state (e.g., semantic differential scale) [Coan and Allen 2007], we focus on the dimensional approaches using the three-axis model of emotional state.
+Although there are discrete methods of measuring emotional state (e.g., semantic differential scale [18]), we focus on the dimensional approaches using the threeaxis model of emotional state.

-Based on their circumplex model, Russell et al. used the arousalvalence space to create the affect grid [Russell et al. 1989].
+Based on their circumplex model, Russell et al. used the arousal-valence space to create the affect grid [16].
 The affect grid is a tool for quick assessment of affect in terms of arousal and valence.
 Participants place checkmarks in the squares of a grid in response to different stimuli.
-Avoiding semantic labels, the selfassessment manikin [Bradley and Lang 1994] is a 9-point pictorial scale used to self-report arousal, valence, and dominance using a series of 5 images, with blank images between.
-As shown in Figure 1, the SAM provides a fast, easy, and non-linguistic way of assessing emotional state along three dimensions.
-Although subjective approaches are most commonly used to assess user emotional state, objective methods have been developed including using facial expression analysis, physiological signal analysis, and observational analysis (see [Coan and Allen 2007]).
+Avoiding semantic labels, the self-assessment manikin [19] is a 9-point pictorial scale used to selfreport arousal, valence, and dominance using a series of 5 images, with blank images between.
+As shown in Figure 1, the SAM provides a fast, easy, and nonlinguistic way of assessing emotional state along three dimensions.
+Although subjective approaches are most commonly used to assess user emotional state, objective methods have been developed including using facial expression analysis, physiological signal analysis, and observational analysis [18].
 The studies we describe in this paper use subjective self-assessment.